GilOliveira/schemadotorg/modules/schemadotorg_jsonapi/README.md

 Configuration
 -------------

-- Go to Schema.org JSON:API configuration page.
+- Go to the Schema.org JSON:API configuration page.
   (@see /admin/config/search/schemadotorg/settings/jsonapi)
 - Enter fields that should default to enabled.
 - Enter path prefixes to prepended to a Schema.org JSON:API resource.